 Conditions InDepth: Hypothyroidism

-Other causes of hypothyroidism include:
+Other causes are:

 Hypothyroidism (underactive thyroid).
 National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at: https://www.niddk.nih.gov/health-information/endocrine-diseases/hypothyroidism.
-Updated August 2016.
-Accessed February 20, 2017.
+Accessed February 10, 2021.

 Last reviewed December 2020 by EBSCO Medical Review Board James P. Cornell, MD

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.